How much can I

 Spend on holiday gifts?

 The holiday season is a popular time to spend money, especially when you’re buying extra food, decorations, and gifts for all the festivities you have planned.
-In 2020 alone, Americans spent roughly $188.2 billion online buying gifts.
-This was a record high for online sales, not counting all of the transactions done in store.
-It may be no surprise then that the total is expected to grow this year, with a projected $207 billion in online sales.

 With all this money exchanging hands, you might be wondering (or worrying) about your own holiday plans and how you’re going to stretch your dollars to make sure nobody is forgotten.
 We want to help.
 A common question we get asked this time of year is “How much money should I spend on holiday gifts?”
 If you create a monthly/weekly/yearly budget already, this will be easier for you to calculate, but don’t worry.
 Even if you don’t have a budget set up yet, you can still stay on track with your spending this year.